PMET-public/module-data-install/README.md

 There are observers written for each of the events.
 They are used to log when the event has been dispatched

 ### Meta Data
 Data packs can include a file that contains meta data about the pack, such as name, description, etc.The installation process will look for a `datapack_info.json` file.
-If that file exists, that data contained in the file as the logging message add will be logged as level `meta-data` in the log and db.
+If that file exists, that data contained in the file as the logging message add will be logged as level `metadata` in the log and db.

 Example file contents:
 `{